Retropikzel/foreign-c/README.md

 - No way to pass structs by value
 - Most implementations are missing callback support
-- Always pass arguments to pffi functions/macros as (list 1 2 3) and not '(1 2 3)
+- Always pass arguments to pffi functions/macros as '(1 2 3) and not (list 1 2 3)
-- Always pass pffi-define-callback procedure as lambda on place
+- Always pass pffi-define-callback procedure as lambda in place

 ## Roadmap